IT50/book/en/lab/gnu-linux/program.md

 ## Interpreted program

 Python is an easy-to-learn interpreted programming language.
 Because it is interpreted, it has an interactive shell that lets you type in one line of code at a time and run it as appropriate.
 Start `python3`, then issue `a = 3`, `b = 5`, `s = a + b`, and `print(s)`.
 This will not save anything to a file.
 Use `exit()` to exit.

+Again, these lines are ultimately processed by some machine code, in this case `python3` and its dependencies.